 Birth of Henry Atcherley registered at Wellington, Shropshire, June quarter 1891; volume 6a, page 753.

-Kinnersley baptism register.
+Kinnersley, Shropshire baptism register covering 1891.
 Copy viewed at Shropshire Archives.

 Birth of Fanny Atcherley registered at Wellington, Shropshire, December quarter 1893; volume 6a, page 709.

 Birth of John Atcherley registered at Newport, December quarter 1896; volume 6a, page 754.

 Forton, Staffordshire baptism register covering shows, on 27 Dec 1896: [blank] | Samuel & Mary | Atcherley | Islington in Forton | Labourer.
 Copy viewed at Staffordshire Records Office.
 FamilySearch record.